David-Bugaboo/Twentyheim/Treasures.md

 purchased crystal sphere contains 6 points of power that can only be applied
 when casting or resisting Soothsayer spells.
 Once the power points have been
 expended, the sphere is of no further use other than as a decoration.
 If a crystal
-sphere is sold, its selling price is equal to 20gc times the number of points of
+sphere is sold, its selling price is equal to 20 coroas times the number of points of
 power remaining.
 Cold Iron Armour
 This jet-black, magic heavy armour has been made specifically to combat